-During the current year, the Group made payments totalling £16 million to a third party for development of encryption technology (2007: £15 million; 2006: £15 million).
+During the current year, the Group made payments totalling £16 million to a related party for development of encryption technology (2008: £16 million; 2007: £15 million).
 The Group did not incur any other significant research and development expenditure in the current or prior years.